BIRDSgroup/InterTissueDC/README.md

 See requirements.txt file for the list of dependencies.

-Go to src/main/scripts/libraries.R.
-Change working directory in line 3.
-Source the script to install, and load all the necessary packages.
+Source the script `scripts/libaries.R` to install, and load all the necessary packages.

 ### run_code.md